astropy/astropy-APEs/APE1.rst

 * "Withdrawn": If the APE authors no longer feel that their proposal is feasible, they can choose to withdraw the APE.
 A withdrawn APE is in effect equivalent to a Rejected APE in that it will not be implemented.
+* "Superseded" : An APE that was accepted but has since had become irrelevant or entirely replaced by some other APE or event can be given this status.
+  Such status changes may not require the regular APE modification process if whatever caused this status already followed a discussion process at least as long as the APE discussion process.

 * "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion